samjulien/blog/_posts/2018-08-20-our-engineering-experience-with-react-and-storybook.markdown

 It was critical to be able to answer these questions visually and in an organized manner to help us iterate cleanly through our feature development process.
 This process typically consists of:

-- Creating an MVP (Minimum Viable Product) or POC (Proof of Concept)
+- Creating an MVP (Minimum Viable Product) or POC (Proof of Concept).
 - Getting feedback on the MVP/POC.
 - Integrating feedback through development iterations.